SWC-Advanced-Microscopy/measurePSF/README.md

 # measurePSF

 MATLAB routine to measure a microscope point-spread function (PSF) based upon an image-stack of a sub-micron bead.
-To run, add measurePSF to your path or `cd` to the directory containing the file.
-To run a demo, just run the command `measurePSF`.
+To run, add the measurePSF `code` directory to your MATLAB path.
+To run a demo, just run the command `measurePSF('demo')`.
 You should then get a figure window much like the one below.
 Read the help text.

 The repository also contains `Grid2MicsPerPixel`, which can be used to measure the number of microns per pixel along x and y by analyzing an image of an EM grid.